CronLog1c/InstaAutomation/README.md

 ## Notes

-- Keep your Instagram credentials secure.
+- Keep your Instagram credentials in the config file.
 - Ensure FFmpeg is installed and accessible via your system PATH for proper video handling.

 ---